 You’ve probably been told since you were a child to “Sit up straight!”

-But choosing a chair for back pain that causes you to sit up straight at a 90-degree angle can actually cause chronic back problems.
+But choosing a the best chair for back pain that causes you to sit up straight at a 90-degree angle can actually cause chronic back problems.
 This is because sitting too upright places strain on your spine, which in turn causes your spinal disks to move and become misaligned.

 When researchers from the University of Alberta Hospital in Canada used magnetic resonance imaging (MRI) to review spine health during different sitting postures — either 90 degrees or slightly reclined at 135 degrees — they found the 90-degree angle caused the most strain and the most prominent movement of the spinal disks.[i]

 The study author, Waseem Amir Bashir, a researcher at the University of Alberta Hospital in Canada, noted:[ii]